Reduced Density Matrix Functional Theory And A Reduced Formulation Of Density Functional Theory: Preliminaries

 The sesquilinear form associated with a lower semibounded self-adjoint operator is lower semibounded, Hermitian and closed.
 A converse result \cite[Theorem 19.7]{Schmudgen2012}, sometimes called Kato's First Representation Theorem, states that given a lower semibounded Hermitian and closed form $v$, there is a unique lower semibounded self-adjoint operator $V$ such that $v$ is the sesquilinear form associated to $V$.
 There is thus a one-to-one correspondence between lower semibounded self-adjoint operators and lower semibounded, Hermitian and closed sesquilinear forms.

 Let $t$ and $v$ be Hermitian sesquilinear forms.
 We say that $v$ is relatively $t$-bounded if $D(t)\subset D(v)$ and if there exist $a\geq 0$ and $b\geq 0$ such that

 for all $\psi \in D(t)$.
 We call $a$ a \emph{$t$-bound} of $v$.
 This allows us to formulate the useful Kato--Lions--Lax--Milgram--Nelson (KLMN) theorem \cite[Theorem 10.21]{Schmudgen2012}: \begin{theorem}[KLMN theorem] Let $t$ be a closed lower semibounded Hermitian sesquilinear form and $T$ its associated operator.
-Let $v$ be a relatively $T$-bounded Hermitian sesquilinear form with $t$-bound $a<1$.
+Let $v$ be a relatively $t$-bounded Hermitian sesquilinear form with $t$-bound $a<1$.
 Then, the sesquilinear form $c$ with domain $D(c)=D(t)$ defined by for all $\psi,\varphi\in D(t)$ is closed.
-The corresponding self-adjoint operator $C$ is called the \emph{form sum} of $t$ and $v$, and we use the notation $C=T\dot+v$. $C$ has lower bound $-b$. \end{theorem}

-{\bfseries Warning:} The KLMN theorem does not state anything about the domain $D(T\dot{+} v)$, which may be different from $D(T)$.
+The corresponding self-adjoint operator $C$ is called the \emph{form sum} of $t$ and $v$, and we use the notation $C=T\dot+v$. $C$ has lower bound $-b$. \end{theorem} {\bfseries Warning:} The KLMN theorem does not state anything about the domain $D(T\dot{+} v)$, which may be different from $D(T)$.
 Furthermore, $v$ may itself not be associated to any operator, since it is not necessarily closed or closable.